open-source-modelling/SFCR_using_Mistral_2025/README.md

 python Code/main.py
 ```

-Final aggregated tables are written to `Output_aggregated/`.
+Final aggregated tables are written to `Output/`.

-Produced tables are then manually checked against the pdf-s and saved into `Final_output`
+Produced tables are then manually checked against the pdf-s and saved into `output_final`.

+Note that previously the final folder was `Final_output`.
+Therefore for legacy reasons it is kept as a duplicate copy of `Output_final`.

 ## Companies in Scope